Grasswood Market Impact Study

 - identify requirements for future Market Impact Assessments for proposed new development in the Grasswood Mixed Use Node.

-The Study includes location and population statistics and an overview of the feasible market-based demand for future retail, office, hotel, industrial, institutional, and residential uses within the Study area and the allocation of such demand over the next 35 years up to the year 2050.
+The final study includes location and population statistics and an overview of the feasible market-based demand for future retail, office, hotel, industrial, institutional, and residential uses and the allocation of such demand up to the year 2050.
 Included are a set of recommendations and future land use considerations.
-The Study recommendations also recognize continued need for dialogue and communications with First Nations rights-holders in the area related to partnerships on long term planning and servicing.
+The recommendations also recognize continued need for dialogue and communications with First Nations rights-holders in the area related to partnerships on long term planning and servicing.

-A copy of the Study can be found HERE.
-The implementation of the Study recommendations will be incorporated into an updated South East Concept Plan and the P4G Regional Plan.
-The Grasswood node is known to have significant servicing challenges, as well as capacity issues and the intent is to acknowledge the necessary infrastructure investments through the South East Concept Plan work.
+The implementation of the study recommendations will be incorporated into future concept plans as the Grasswood area is known to have significant servicing challenges, as well as capacity issues and the intent is to acknowledge the necessary infrastructure investments through this planning work.

 Should you have any questions regarding the Grasswood Mixed Use Node Market Impact Study please contact the R.M.
 Planning Department.